1FATIMAH1/Hospital-Database-System-KFSH/README.md

-# Hospital-Database-System-KFSH
+# Hospital Database System – King Faisal Specialist Hospital

-Designed and implemented a relational database system for King Faisal Specialist Hospital as part of IT222 course at King Saud University.
-The system manages patients, doctors, clinics, appointments, and receptionist workflow using EER modeling, SQL, and Oracle APEX.
+A relational database system developed as part of the IT222 (Database Principles) course at King Saud University.

+## Project Overview
+This project provides a database system for King Faisal Specialist Hospital to manage:
+- Patients information
+- Doctors schedules
+- Clinics
+- Appointments
+- Receptionist staff

+The system aims to improve hospital workflow and appointment management.

+## Main Features
+- EER-based database design
+- Relational schema with normalization
+- Data dictionary for all entities and attributes
+- SQL queries for hospital operations
+- Oracle APEX receptionist interface

+## Technologies
+- Oracle SQL
+- Oracle APEX
+- Database Modeling (EER)